Academic journal: Reproducibility and replicability

 For scientific journals, reproducibility and replicability of the scientific results are core concepts that allow other scientists to check and reproduce the results under the same conditions described in the paper or at least similar conditions and produce similar results with similar measurements of the same subject or carried out under changed conditions of measurement.
 While the ability to reproduce the results based only on details included in the article is expected, verification of reproducibility by a third party is not generally required for publication.
 The reproducibility of results presented in an article is therefore judged implicitly by the quality of the procedures reported and agreement with the data provided.
 However, some journals in the field of chemistry such as Inorganic Syntheses and Organic Syntheses require independent reproduction of the results presented as part of the review process.

-The inability for independent researches to reproduce published results is widespread, with 70% of researchers reporting failure to reproduce another scientist's results, including more than half who report failing to reproduce their own experiments.
+The inability for independent researchers to reproduce published results is widespread, with 70% of researchers reporting failure to reproduce another scientist's results, including more than half who report failing to reproduce their own experiments.
 Sources of irreproducibility vary, including publication of falsified or misrepresented data and poor detailing of procedures.